Cutera Stockholders: Company I - GuruFocus.com

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Cutera, Inc. (“Cutera” or the “Company”) ( CUTR) investors that the firm has initiated an investigation into possible securities fraud and may file a class action on behalf of investors.
+LOS ANGELES, April 20, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Cutera, Inc. (“Cutera” or the “Company”) ( CUTR)investors that the firm has initiated an investigation into possible securities fraud and may file a class action on behalf of investors.
 Cutera investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: [email protected], to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.